There's no such thing as a bad question. See if we can answer yours by sorting through our most frequently asked questions below.

 What is IDIN’s current research focus?

-You can learn more about IDIN’s research focus by exploring our current projects, many of which examine the role local innovation plays in sustainable and community development.
+You can learn more about IDIN’s research focus by exploring our projects, many of which examine the role local innovation plays in sustainable and community development.
+After 2017, this research will continue at MIT D-Lab and can be followed here.